p2panda/handbook/spec/server-client/messages.md

 }
 ```

-Finally the author is not happy with their post and wants to delete it by sending the following `delete` message:
+Finally, the author is not happy with their post and wants to delete it by sending the following `delete` message:

 ```json
 {